 Biogas from Landfills for Cogeneration

 To collect this landfill gas, a series of pipes are embedded within the landfill and a “flare” is used to burn off the collected gas.
 A better use of this gas is for cogeneration where it is compressed and mixed with natural gas, which in turn can be used to run a power generator.
-The biogas is a clean energy source in the cogeneration process.
+Biogas is a clean energy source in the cogeneration process.
 Landfill gas is very humid, at low pressure (20-40 mBarg) and about 40-60°C (100°F).
 Therefore measuring the biogas as it leaves the landfill is difficult for volumetric gas flowmeters.
 Low pressure makes differential pressure (DP) devices like orifice plates unsuitable since they require a fairly large differential pressure to operate.
-Also, the landfill gas is often very dirty with a high moisture and particulate content.
-This can clog up devices like annubars and orifice plates or gum up turbine meters and similar instruments that have moving parts.
-The SmartMeasurement™ ATMF series of thermal mass flow meters, its abilities to measure low flow, offers virtually no pressure drop, constructed with no moving parts become instrument of choice.
+Also, landfill gas is often very dirty with a high moisture and particulate content.
+This can clog up devices like annubar meters and orifice plates or gum up turbine meters and similar instruments that have moving parts.
+The SmartMeasurement™ series of thermal mass flow meters, its ability to measure low flow, offers virtually no pressure drop, and constructed with no moving parts becomes an instrument of choice.

-• The SmartMeasurement™ ATMF air mass flow meters, with its no moving parts and wide turn-downs are used for measuring biogas or landfill gas for cogeneration plants where as volumetric gas flow meters can often clog up or gum up due to high moisture and particulate contents in a biogases.
+- The SmartMeasurement™ ATMF air mass flow meters, with their no moving parts and wide turn-downs, are used for measuring biogas or landfill gas for cogeneration plants.
+In contrast, volumetric gas flow meters can often clog up or gum up due to high moisture and particulate content in biogas.

 See all flow meter applications